 - Other (Non-playable races) - Any who don't fit into the above.

 Historical organizations and splinter groups.Initially, the Horde was a villainous faction corrupted by demons.
 Later on, after the Horde's redemption, not all accepted the Horde as it is.
 The Horde has a painful history of infighting and betrayal, and those folk often form their own splinter groups.

-- The Old Horde/Iron Horde : The first Horde formed under the influence of the Burning Legion on Draenor.
+- The Old Horde/Iron Horde: The first Horde that was formed under the influence of the Burning Legion on Draenor.
 The "Iron Horde" is an Alternate Timeline version of that first Horde, led by Grommash Hellscream and using military knowledge given by Garrosh Hellscream.

-- Garrosh's Horde: What a splinter group of the Horde of Kalimdor became under the leadership of Garrosh, particularly after the events of Cataclysm and the beginning of the war in Pandaria.
+- Garrosh's Horde: What a splinter group of orcs from the Horde of Kalimdor became under the leadership of Garrosh after the events of Cataclysm during the war in Pandaria.

-- The Alliance: The Horde of Kalimdor under the leaderships of Thrall, Garrosh (until it became the "True Horde") and Vol'jin actually fits this just as well as, er, the Alliance, though there seems to be more infighting, and two races, the Forsaken and the Blood Elves, originally joined merely for survival and not for ideological reasons (Although remain for the brotherhood).
+- The Alliance: The Horde actually fits this just as well as, er, the Alliance, though there seems to be more infighting, and two races, the Forsaken and the blood elves, originally joined merely for survival and not for ideological reasons (although they remain for the brotherhood).
 Also, the Alliance is more of a confederation of different groups ruled by different kings, councils, or leaders, while all of the Horde's factions and cities are ruled exclusively by the Warchief, and only governed by their respective racial leaders.

 - Battle Cry: LOK'TAR OGAR!
 Translation: Victory or death!.
 "For the Horde" is also very common, and each race tends to their own individual battlecries as well.